Clifford Alexander Jr.: Chairman of the Equal Employment Opportunity Commission

 Alexander was appointed as the chairman of the U.S. Equal Employment Opportunity Commission in 1967.
 During his tenure he elevated the agency to play a significant role in fighting workplace discrimination.
-He resigned from the agency in 1969, after President Richard Nixon demoted him from Chairman to commissioner.
+He resigned from the agency in 1969, after President Richard Nixon demoted him from chairman to commissioner.

 Private practice

 Alexander practiced law with the Washington firm of Arnold and Porter between 1969 and 1975.
 He eventually became its first Black partner, and successfully pressed the firm to employ graduates from Howard University School of Law.
 He also hosted a television talk show Cliff Alexander: Black on White from 1972 to 1976.
-In 1974, he ran unsuccessfully as a candidate for mayor of the District of Columbia.
+He ran unsuccessfully in the 1974 Democratic primary for the first directly-elected mayor of the District of Columbia, losing by 4,000 votes (53%-47% total) to Walter Washington, who won the general election.
 He subsequently joined Verner, Lipfert, Bernhard, McPherson and Hand the following year.
 He also taught as a professor of law at Howard and Georgetown University Law Center.